abhinavdayal/DepthMask/Readme.md

 # Encoder Decoder Archtecture with Resnet 18

-The network is as shown below:
+The network is as shown below.
+This had 11M parameters and each batch took 7-8 seconds to train so very very slow.
+Only trioed on mini data (10%) with 80-20 train test split.

 ![net](enoderdecoder.png)